openEOPlatform/documentation/usecases/crop-classification/index.md

 </template>
 </CodeSwitcher>

 This will write the features of DataCube *features* of every point in *barley_points* to a separate netCDF file.
 Next we can read in all of these features with their respective label in a pandas dataframe, which can subsequently used for training.
-Training a model happens outside of openEO and will therefore not be explained in detail here, but you can have a look at the random forest notebook if that interests you.
+Training a model happens outside of openEO and will therefore not be explained in detail here, but you can have a look at the random forest notebook if that is something you need help with.

 ## 3. Classification
 ### 3.1.
 Rule-based classification
 A simple approach is to define rules based on your features to classify crops.
 For example, when looking at temporal profiles of corn, we can see that the NDVI of may is smaller than the NDVI of june.
 By creating and iteratively refining rules for each of these crop types, we can get a first classification result.

 However, to do this, we need to be able to do band math on the temporal dimension.
-Remember target_dimension="bands" that we used before to calculate the t-steps?
+Remember `target_dimension="bands"` that we used before to calculate the statistics over the temporal dimension?
 We can use this again to stack the temporal dimension onto the band dimension.

 <CodeSwitcher>
 <template v-slot:py>